EddieTheCubeHead/Scrim-Bot/ScrimBotPublic/README_en.md

 ###############################################################################

+  1.0.0 -- 02.02.2020
+    -The development was on a slow burn for a while due to studies.
+Small bugfixes done based on usage with friends have however made the bot stable enough to be called ready.
+		-The management of teams in the code needs to be rewritten for 1.1.0, at the moment if the execution halts during a function handling team lists the bot will be left with multiple half-filled lists in variables, requiring a restart to reset the said variables.
+	-Small usability improvements and base code for options -system (1.2.0?)
+		-An active scrim will now delete all messages on a channel -/note to prevent said behaviour
+		-An unlocked scrim will now self-terminate after 15 minutes of inactivity

   beta 0.9.8 -- 5.11.2019
 	-Cleaning up the code with better commenting, docstings, more readable variable names, more functions etc.